17.28 COPYRIGHT—AFFIRMATIVE DEFENSE—LIMITATION ON LIABILITY FOR TRANSITORY DIGITAL NETWORK COMMUNICATIONS

 (17 U.S.C. § 512(a))

 The defendant contends that the defendant is a service provider of network communication services and therefore is not liable for copyright infringement because the infringement occurred in the context of transitory digital communications.
-The defendant has the burden of proving this defense by a preponderance of the evidence.
+The defendant has the burden of proving the following elements of this defense by a preponderance of the evidence:

 If you find that the defendant has proved all of these elements, your verdict should be for the defendant.
 If, on the other hand, you find that the defendant has failed to prove any of these elements, the defendant is not entitled to prevail on this affirmative defense.

 This instruction is based on the Digital Millennium Copyright Act’s ("DMCA") safe harbor provision for transitory digital network communications.
 See 17 U.S.C. § 512(a), (i) and (k).
 The DMCA safe harbor provisions are affirmative defenses to copyright infringement.
 Columbia Pictures Indus., Inc. v.
 Fung, 710 F.3d 1020, 1039 (9th Cir.2013).
 They "provide protection from liability for: (1) transitory digital network communications; (2) system caching; (3) information residing on systems or networks at the direction of users; and (4) information location tools."
 Ellison v.
 Robertson, 357 F.3d 1072, 1076-77 (9th Cir.2004) (footnotes omitted).